The Willowcrest Dollhouse Revisited Week 22

 Additional Trim

-I added a few pieces of Victorian trim around the top roof and bay roof fascias.
-I also used the same trim to trim the front porch risers.
+I also added Victorian trim around the top roof and bay roof fascias, as well as on the front porch risers.

 Staircase Window